Nieb/AppGameKit-Utilities/README.md

 ## A note about Vectors & Thetas:
 Upon dealing with the incoherent mess of 3D coordinate spaces in ComputerGraphics, Mathematics, Aviation, etc.<br/>
-And then learning that "there is no 'correct' coordinate space", they are arbitrary.<br/>
+Then, learning that "there is no 'correct' coordinate space", they are arbitrary.<br/>
 This is the coordinate space that I've settled upon using:

 ![Coordinate System](README_Coordinate_System.png)